cronvel/3d-kit/doc/blender-survival.md

 	X		constrain mouse operation to the X-axis
 	Y		constrain mouse operation to the Y-axis
 	Z		constrain mouse operation to the Z-axis
+	Shift-X	constrain mouse operation to the Y-Z plane Shift-Y	constrain mouse operation to the X-Z plane Shift-Z	constrain mouse operation to the X-Y plane

 #### View